 The Nine Fruit of the Spirit

 I love to reference various theologies to emphasize points on certain topics or principles.
 The Bible holds numerous golden nuggets on how we should aim to live a meaningful and impactful life.
-The nine Fruit of the Spirit are found in Galatians and highlight the areas we should focus on in order to maintain excellent… Continue reading The Nine Fruit of the Spirit
+The nine Fruit of the Spirit are found in Galatians and highlight the areas we should focus on in order to maintain excellent moral conduct.
+Fruit is synonymous with deed or action.
+“But the fruit of the Spirit is love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness and self-control.
+Against...

 Mental Health and Minimalism

 Taking care of our mental health correlates closely with minimalism.
 Decluttering our living spaces is just as important as decluttering our minds.
 When our mental health is in a good state, we are then able to perform well and have a great attitude.
-There are many forms of exercise to maintain and strengthen one's mental… Continue reading Mental Health and Minimalism
+There are many forms of exercise to maintain and strengthen one’s mental health.
+Professional therapy sessions are an excellent form.
+Working out, regular liquid detoxes, and having a strong spiritual compass are also among many others.
+It...

 Five Reasons Community is Important